ElectronicBabylonianLiterature/ebl-api/README.md

 EBL_AI_API=<AI API URL.
 If you do not have access to and do not need the AI API use a safe dummy value.>
 SENTRY_DSN=<Sentry DSN>
 SENTRY_ENVIRONMENT=<development or production>
+CACHE_CONFIG=<Falcon-Caching configuration.
+Optional, Null backend will be used as default.>
 ```

 ### Locally